rsalunga29/security-notes/Offensive Security/Web Application Security/Vulnerabilities & Attacks/WordPress Attacks/WordPress File Structure.md

 	- `/login.php`
 	- `/wp-login.php`
 - `wp-config.php` contains information required by WordPress to connect to the database.
 This file can also be used to activate `DEBUG` mode, which can be useful in troubleshooting.
 - `wp-content` folder is the main directory where plugins and themes are stored.
-There is also a subdirectory named `uploads/` wh
+There is also a subdirectory named `uploads/` which is where any files uploaded to the platform are stored.
+- `wp-includes` contains everything except for the administrative components and the themes that belong to the website.
+This is the directory where core files are stored, such as certificates, fonts, JavaScript files, and widgets.